About ICAPPP

 • Commenting on draft guidelines and work plans

-• Attending update meetings held in their respective regions
+• Attending regional update meetings

 Our members also participate in meetings and comment on regional guidelines in their respective regions.